 Everybody’s pet has left a “pile” on public property at some time or another, but have you ever just walked away and left it?
 How many times have you not cleaned up after your pet in your own back yard?
-Did you know that cat and dog feces carry parasitic worms that can infect humans?
+Did you know that cat and dog feces can carry parasitic worms that can infect humans?

-You should always pick up after your pet, no matter where you are, this is also being courteous and hygienic, it will also prevent parasites like roundworms and hookworms from entering the soil and therefore keeping humans safe from infections that these parasites can cause, too.
+You should always pick up after your pet, no matter where you are.
+Besides being courteous and hygienic, it will also help prevent parasites like roundworms and hookworms from entering the soil and, therefore, help keep humans safe from infections that these parasites can cause, too.

-Cats do not pass roundworms onto their kittens during pregnancy but through their nursing milk, should it contain the larvae.
-If left untreated, the roundworm can migrate further into the body of your cat or dog and infect vital organs, which in turn can cause permanent damage oEr even be fatal.
+Cats do not pass roundworms on to their kittens during pregnancy, but rather through their nursing milk, should it contain the larvae.
+If left untreated, the roundworm can migrate further into the body of your cat or dog and infect vital organs, which in turn can cause permanent damage or even be fatal.

 The hookworm is another parasite that can be acquired through the cats milk or through direct ingestion.
-The hookworm larvae can also be absorbed through the skin, this can then cause skin lesions and go onto travel through the body to infect the intestines.
-If they are allowed to infect the intestinal tract they will suck large amounts of blood, this can cause anemia in your pet.
+The hookworm larvae can also be absorbed through the skin, which can then cause skin lesions and go on to travel through the body to infect the intestines.
+If they are allowed to infect the intestinal tract, they will suck large amounts of blood, which can cause anemia in your pet.

 If either the roundworm or hookworm infection is allowed to go untreated, not only will your puppy or kitten develop serious disease, but the environment will become contaminated with eggs that have been excreted with your dog or cat feces.
 Roundworm and hookworm can cause infections which are as serious in humans as they are for our pets.

-A femal roundworm can lay up to around 200,000 eggs per day.
-These eggs are very resilient and the only way to effectively destroy them is by flame or steam, since chemicals cannot destory the eggs.
+A female roundworm can lay up to around 200,000 eggs per day.
+These eggs are very resilient and the only way to effectively destroy them is by flame or steam, since chemicals cannot destroy the eggs.
 Indoor kennels can be steam cleaned, but things like contaminated lawns can be a bit of a challenge, this is because the eggs can survive in the soil for many years.
-Roundworm eggs do not become infective until after 2 to 3 weeks from leaving the body through feaces and only mature to this infective state if the environmental conditions are right.
+Roundworm eggs do not become infective until after 2 to 3 weeks from leaving the body through feces and only mature to this infective state if the environmental conditions are right.